andrew henderson menu

 So, if your income is mostly comprised of rental earnings from foreign real estate investments or other foreign capital gains, then you would not need to pay tax in a territorial tax country.

-Countries like Singapore, Hong Kong, and Malaysia all have territorial tax systems, which is why they tend to attract wealthy residents.
+Countries like Singapore, Hong Kong and Malaysia all have territorial tax systems, which is why they tend to attract wealthy residents.

 However, most of these countries don’t offer citizenship very easily.
 You’ll need to meet strict residency and other requirements to become a citizen, and it won’t be cheap, either.

-Therefore, if you get a tax-friendly second passport and a residence permit in a territorial tax country, you may be able to substantially reduce your tax burden.
+If you get a tax-friendly second passport and a residence permit in a territorial tax country, you may be able to substantially reduce your tax burden.

-I would also look at territorial tax countries that are smaller and aren’t going to bother you.
+We would also look at territorial tax countries that are smaller and aren’t going to bother you.

 They would be so unpopular.

-The Armenian government wants more citizens to support them and to have the rights of Armenian citizens.
-They are not going to do anything that would jeopardize that relationship.
 And since Armenia only taxes those who live in the country, Armenian citizenship can work as a great second passport that will safely remain tax-friendly for the foreseeable future.

 Tax-Friendly Second Passports in Zero-Tax Countries

-In the citizenship by investment world, there are three countries where you can get a second passport and live tax-free – St. Kitts and Nevis, Antigua and Barbuda, and Vanuatu.
+In the citizenship by investment world, there are three countries where you can get a second passport and live tax-free – St Kitts and Nevis, Antigua and Barbuda and Vanuatu.

 You can technically do the same in Monaco as well, but living there is usually prohibitively expensive – even for most successful people.

-St. Kitts, Antigua, and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.
+St Kitts, Antigua and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.

 The fact that you’ll always be able to live in a country with no income tax is what makes these countries the most appealing options for tax-friendly second passports.